Hangzhou: Metro

-Hangzhou Metro has a network of 323 km as of mid-2021, not including the Hangzhou-Haining Intercity Railway which has a length of 46 km.
+The construction of the Hangzhou Metro started in March 2006, and Line 1 opened on November 24, 2012.
 Major expansion plans continue.
 It is the 17th city in China to have a rapid rail transit system.
 In 2018, the State Council approved the planning for 15 metro lines, including extensions to the three existing lines, scheduled to open in time for the 2022 Asian Games.
-By then the Hangzhou Metro system is projected have a network of 617 km.
+As of September 2022, the Hangzhou Metro has a total system length of about 516 kilometres.